Parameters, Updates, and Guidelines

 - Substance Use

-The Committee on Quality Issues, under the direction of co-chairs Heather J. Walter, MD, MPH and Oscar G. Bukstein, MD, MPH, welcomes comments on the AACAP Practice Principles and Clinical Practice Guidelines and their usefulness for clinical practice.
+The Committee on Quality Issues, under the direction of co-chairs Heather J. Walter, MD, MPH and Oscar G. Bukstein, MD, MPH, welcomes comments on the AACAP Clinical Updates and Clinical Practice Guidelines and their usefulness for clinical practice.
 Suggestions about topics for future Principles and Guidelines are also welcome.
 Please direct all comments/suggestions to the AACAP Clinical Practice Department at 202.966.7300 or email us at firstname.lastname@example.org.